-2. A North Dakota certified sidearm shooting course using the peace officer's duty weapon, duty equipment, and duty ammunition or ammunition ballistically of equivalent grain similar to the ammunition the peace officer carries on duty.
-Successful completion of the weapons safety and proficiency portion of the sidearm qualification examination-requires a minimum score of seventy percent. and tThe demonstration of competence in sidearm skills, including the safe handling, loading, and unloading of the sidearm, as determined by a certified weapons instructor.

-3. A peace officer may not take the written examination or sidearm qualification test more than three times in any twelve-month period.
-After the third unsuccessful attempt, the peace officer must wait one year before retaking the examination or sidearm qualification test.
+- 2. A certified sidearm shooting course using the peace officer's duty weapon, duty equipment, and duty ammunition or ammunition ballistically similar to the ammunition the peace officer carries on duty.
+Successful completion of the weapons safety and proficiency portion of the qualification examination requires a minimum score of seventy percent and the demonstration of competence in sidearm skills, including the safe handling, loading, and unloading of the sidearm, as determined by a certified weapons instructor. - 3.
+A peace officer may not take the written examination or sidearm qualification test more than three times in any twelve-month period.
+After the third unsuccessful attempt, the peace officer must wait one year before retaking the examination or sidearm qualification test. - 4.
+Only a certified weapons instructor may administer the weapons safety and proficiency, North Dakota law, and use of force examination or sidearm qualification.